pchtsp/MFMP_SOA/README.md

 # MFMP_SOA
-SOA for Military Flight and Maintenance Planning Problem.
+This project is dedicated to reproducing State of the Art models to the Military Flight and Maintenance Planning Problem.
+As parr of the thesis of Franco Peschiera at ISAE-SUAPERO.